vondacho/commodities-trading-domain/docs/ctrm/functional/ctrm_use_cases.md

-# IT System Use Cases in Commodities Trading
+# Use Cases in Commodities Trading systems

 An IT system that supports the commodities trading domain must serve both the front office (traders, risk managers) and the back/middle office (operations, finance, compliance), as well as integrate with external ecosystems (exchanges, logistics providers, banks).